Sheikhpura district: Geography

 The Sheikhpura district occupies an area of 689 km2, comparatively equivalent to the Solomon Islands' Kolombangara.

 Economy

-Shekhpura is one of the smallest districts of Bihar.
-The population of Shekhpura primarily depends on agriculture.
+Sheikhpura is one of the smallest districts of Bihar.
+The population of Sheikhpura primarily depends on agriculture.
+Bonded labour may still occur.
 Small-scale mining operations of smaller hillocks with crushers is another of the main activities.
 In 2006 the Ministry of Panchayati Raj named Sheikhpura one of the country's 250 most-impoverished districts.
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme.